blossomingiris/React-ToDo-App/README.md

 ## ToDo application (ReactJS) 🚀

 :heavy_check_mark: ToDo app is an application that allows to manage a list of tasks to do.
-It performs adding, deleting, editing and toggling state of each task	</br>
+It performs adding, deleting, editing and toggling state of each task</br>
 :heavy_check_mark: first experience working with ReactJS </br>
 :heavy_check_mark: random motivation quote displayed on click it </br>
 :heavy_check_mark: app has marine design and basic functionality </br>
 :heavy_check_mark: [link to demo](https://dreams-of-the-sea-todo.netlify.app) </br>

+## Issues
+Background video is uploading slowly for first time, have a passion =)